tamarkilasonia/MarvelCharacters/README.md

 # Marvel Characters Slider

-This project is a fully responsive web-based slider that showcases selected Marvel characters.
+This project is a fully responsive web-based slider that showcases some of the most iconic Marvel superheroes and anti-heroes in a smooth, responsive slider format.
+.
 It combines modern web technologies to create a visually appealing and interactive experience for users interested in Marvel heroes and their backstories.
-This project highlights some of the most iconic Marvel superheroes and anti-heroes in a smooth, responsive slider format.

 ---

 ## Preview